 Add the curry paste and cook for 1 to 2 minutes, until the paste is dissolved into the coconut milk and is heated through.
 Add the remaining coconut milk, the remaining 1/2 cup water, the sugar, and salt.
 Raise the heat to high and bring the curry to a rolling boil.
 Stir well, reduce the heat to maintain a gentle boil, and continue cooking until the sauce is smooth and evenly colored a soothing green, about 15 minutes.
 When the curry is cooked, stir in the remaining 1/4 cup cilantro.

 This is a versatile curry.
-I love it with roasted butternut squash, but I'm quite sure it would be equally good with chicken.
+I love it with roasted butternut squash.